IamginE/RL_karel_tasks/README.md

 - `networks.py` contains actor (policy) and critic (value) network.
 - `plot.py` contains all plotting functions used for evaluation.
 - `rollout_buffer.py` uses a rollout buffer that is heavily inspired by https://github.com/DLR-RM/stable-baselines3/blob/master/stable_baselines3/common/buffers.py.
 This buffer is used for storing the data produced in episodes generated when training with PPO.
 It also contains the routines to compute the advantage values.
 - `trainer.py` cotains classes handling training.
 The `PPO_Trainer` applies the PPO-Algorithm, while the `FF_trainer` is used for supervised training.
 Additionally, the trainer compute some performance metrics.
+Please note that I index/count epochs starting from 0.
 - `test_env.py` contains a very simplistic environment for sanity checking the PPO-Algorithm (see below).

 ## Test Environment